fmiquel90/docker-openvpn-transmission/README.md

 Default login : `admin:admin`.

+You must edit the Transmission configuration to set the download directory at `/downloads`.

-Feel free to update docker-compose.yml to match with your preferences.
+Feel free to update `docker-compose.yml` to match with your preferences.

 ## Credits